This post was edited February 6th 2021.

 1. Am I actually Hungry?
 By remembering when I ate last, I consciously take control of my habits and do not eat to fill any other void.
 It is here that I take control of not only my emotions but portions.
 Make sure you know what your intention is first before you dive into the deliciousness.

-2. Am I eating to cover up an Emotion?
-If yes, I usually drink tea or water and mentally remove myself by listening to music or doing something else.
+3. What is the next Action I will take?
+Now that I know that I am not really hungry and want to reach for food to cover up an emotion, what will I do now?
+I usually drink tea or water and mentally remove myself by listening to music or doing something else.
 It is only later, in a relaxed state, that I dissect the emotion.
 Mentally removing myself does two things- it takes my mind off of the negative emotion which does not make me emotionally eat and it allows my soul to continue in the knowledge that healing is a constant.

 4. I Love myself.
 In order for our hearts to be open to others we have to first be open to ourselves and being open to ourselves means that we constantly acknowledge and accept that we are forever evolving to become better versions of who we were yesterday.
 By repeating this statement every single time we go through H.E.A.L, our soul becomes aligned to the idea that we deserve better from ourselves, which will in the facet of health, lead us to make better decisions and ultimately help us lead and live our best lives.